loco-3d/crocoddyl/README.md

 Finally, please also consider citing **[Pinocchio](https://github.com/stack-of-tasks/pinocchio)**, which contributes to the efficient implementation of rigid body algorithms and their derivatives.
 For more details how to cite Pinocchio visit: [https://github.com/stack-of-tasks/pinocchio](https://github.com/stack-of-tasks/pinocchio).

-Below, there is list of the selected publications that describe different components of **Crocoddyl**.
-For a complete list see [PUBLICATIONS.md](https://github.com/loco-3d/crocoddyl/blob/master/PUBLICATIONS.md).

 ### Selected publications
 <a id="1">[1]</a>
 C. Mastalli, R. Budhiraja, W. Merkt, G. Saurel, B. Hammoud, M. Naveau, J. Carpentier, L. Righetti, S. Vijayakumar and N. Mansard.
 [Crocoddyl: An Efficient and Versatile Framework for Multi-Contact Optimal Control](https://cmastalli.github.io/publications/crocoddyl20icra.html), IEEE International Conference on Robotics and Automation (ICRA), 2020

 <a id="2">[2]</a>
-C. Mastalli, W. Merkt, J. Marti-Saumell, H. Ferrolho, J. Sola, N. Mansard, S. Vijayakumar.
+C. Mastalli, W. Merkt, J. Marti-Saumell, H. Ferrolho, J. Sola, N. Mansard and S. Vijayakumar.
 [A Feasibility-Driven Approach to Control-Limited DDP](https://arxiv.org/pdf/2010.00411.pdf), Autonomous Robots, 2022

 <a id="3">[3]</a>
-C. Mastalli, S. P. Chhatoi, T. Corbères, S. Tonnea and S. Vijayakumar.
-[Inverse-Dynamics MPC via Nullspace Resolution](https://arxiv.org/pdf/2209.05375.pdf), 2022
+C. Mastalli, S. P. Chhatoi, T. Corbères, S. Tonneau and S. Vijayakumar.
+[Inverse-Dynamics MPC via Nullspace Resolution](https://arxiv.org/pdf/2209.05375.pdf), IEEE Transactions on Robotics, 2023

 ## Questions and Issues

 You have a question or an issue?
-You may either directly open a [new issue](https://github.com/loco-3d/crocoddyl/issues) or use the mailing list <crocoddyl@laas.fr>.
+Please open a [new issue](https://github.com/loco-3d/crocoddyl/issues).

 ## Steering Committee

 **Crocoddyl** is being managed by a steering committee which meets every two weeks to discuss the ongoing developments.

-The committee is being led by [Carlos Mastalli](https://cmastalli.github.io/) (University of Edinburgh) and [Rohan Budhiraja](https://scholar.google.com/citations?user=NW9Io9AAAAAJ) (LAAS-CNRS).
-[Nicolas Mansard](http://projects.laas.fr/gepetto/index.php/Members/NicolasMansard) (LAAS-CNRS), [Guilhem Saurel](http://projects.laas.fr/gepetto/index.php/Members/GuilhemSaurel) (LAAS-CNRS) and [Justin Carpentier](https://jcarpent.github.io/) (INRIA) are other members of the committee.
+The committee is being led by [Carlos Mastalli](https://cmastalli.github.io/) (Heriot-Watt University), [Nicolas Mansard](http://projects.laas.fr/gepetto/index.php/Members/NicolasMansard) (LAAS-CNRS), [Guilhem Saurel](http://projects.laas.fr/gepetto/index.php/Members/GuilhemSaurel) (LAAS-CNRS) and [Justin Carpentier](https://jcarpent.github.io/) (INRIA) are other members of the committee.